 Many regions in the Global South have more recently dealt with public health crises and frequently deal with trans-border issues.
 Responses from Global South intergovernmental organisations (IGOs) to the COVID-19 crisis may provide examples of effective strategies that other regions could adopt.
 This project will gather information on the responses of IGOs to the COVID-19 crisis through the collection of press releases, joint statements, declarations, resolutions, and other similar documents.
 It will then produce research on the responses of organisations in Latin America, Africa, and Asia to answer two questions.
 First, how have IGOs responded, and what strategies can be applied elsewhere.
 Second, what strategies developed to react to this crisis will become part of standard operations and potentially inform responses to future crises?
 A full report is forthcoming.

-PSRP has published two out of a three-part series on intergovernmental responses:
+PSRP has published a three-part series on intergovernmental responses:

 COVID-19 in Yemen